PlanTL-GOB-ES/corpus-cleaner/README.md

 ### Method 1: Virtual environment

-Corpus Cleaner was built and tested with Python3.7.
-It should work for Python >= 3.6 but it has not been tested with other versions than 3.7.

-In addition, some parts are not supposed to be run in Windows, specially the parallel implementation.
+Corpus Cleaner is not supposed to be run in Windows, specially the parallel implementation.
 Instead, a Unix system is assumed.

-For creating the virtual environment and installing the dependencies (from `requirements.txt`), run:
+First create the Python virtualenv with python3.8 and install the dependencies (from `requirements.txt`), run:

 ```sh
 bash setup.sh